yannickwinkler/obsidianchatR/README.md

 I copied most of the template from somewhere, but unfortunately, I no longer have the original.
 Give me a shout if you know the source, and I will credit it here.

-This template works with the [Obsidian Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration) plugin, which allows you to annotate PDFs in Obsidian and automatically sync them with Zotero.
+This template works with the [Obsidian Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration) plugin, which lets you import annotated PDFs from Zotero into Obsidian.

 **My Workflow Example:**